RaulDiodiu/rap-handson-travel-docs/part4/README.md

 **2. Booking**
 - `validateCustomer`: Basically, this validation follows the same logic as the validation for customer ids on the travel instance.
 This time we have to include the link to the travel instance as well.
 Therefore we'll additionally select the `LINK DATA` via the `_Travel` association in EML.
 You can see in the solution how those links have to be returned to the framework.
+Also, don't forget to mark the field as mandatory!
 **Solution**
 [ZRAPH_##_BP_I_BOOKINGWDTP~validateCustomer](sources/BookingValidateCustomer.txt)

-Define a validation on save with trigger operation `create` and trigger field `CustomerID`.
-The validation should check if the customer field has a value and the value inserted is correct ( Exists in `/DMO/Customer` ).
-Since there must always be a customer assigned to a certain travel, define the field `CustomerID` as mandatory.

 **3. Booking Supplement**
 - `validateSupplement`: Define a validation on save with trigger operation create and trigger field `SupplementID`.